ok-amba/default-ok-charts/charts/simple-deployment/README.md

     enable: true
     instanceName: sqlinstance-name

-    # If you are not using Workload Identity, setting this will create an external secret looking in google secret manager
+    # If you are not using Workload Identity, this will create an external secret looking in google secret manager
     # secretKeyName: my-service-account-key
 ```